 Dunst plays Plemons’ new wife, Rose, to whom Cumberbatch’s character takes an immediate dislike.

-Cumberbatch said last week that this on-screen animosity meant he was “repelled” by his co-star between takes.
+Speaking to NME about the role, Cumberbatch revealed that this on-screen animosity meant he was “repelled” by his co-star between takes.

 Cumberbatch has spoken previously about his method acting for The Power of the Dog, revealing that he never broke character on set, and refused to answer if someone called him by his real name.